-Just Released!
-Five new modules to help address the need for concise, focused, evidence-based decisions for use in providing best care to surgical patients.
+Just released!
+Five new EBDS modules to help address the need for concise, focused, evidence-based decisions for use in providing best care to surgical patients are now available.

 The five topics covered in the new modules include: